 Are Sloppy Joes healthy?

 It depends on your metrics.
 Most Sloppy Joes are made with ground beef, which has higher saturated fat and cholesterol than ground turkey breast.
-These old fashioned Sloppy Joes with vegetables and ground turkey would be healthier than their beef counterpart.
+These old fashioned turkey Sloppy Joes with vegetables and ground turkey breast would be healthier than their beef counterpart.
 That said, ketchup and the nominal amount of brown sugar, do add extra carbohydrates.

 Are they gluten free?